 Aspirin is not recommended for children or teens with a current or

 recent viral infection.
 This is because of the risk of

-, which can cause neurological problems.
-Ask your doctor which medicines are safe for your child.
+syndrome, which can cause neurological problems.
+Ask your doctor which medications are safe for your child.

 Causes and prevention of intellectual disabilities.
 The Arc website.
 Available at:

 http://www.thearc.org/page.aspx?pid=2453.
 Updated March 1, 2011.
 Accessed November 18, 2015.

 Daily D, Ardinger H, et al. Identification and evaluation of mental retardation.